Vuelta a España: 2019–present

+The 2025 Vuelta a España was won by Jonas Vingegaard for the first time.
+Vingegaard built an advantage early on in the race with two stage wins, before defending his lead despite illness in the second week.
+A win on the penultimate stage sealed his victory.
+Several stages of the race were affected by pro-Palestinian protests regarding the Gaza war, and the inclusion of Israel–Premier Tech team, with multiple stages finishing prematurely, two without a stage winner.
+The final stage to Madrid, in particular, was cancelled upon reaching the circuit after several protesters invaded the road and knocked down the barriers.

 Classifications

-The leader of the general classification is permitted to wear a jersey of a particular colour signifying the lead (maillot rojo or red jersey), as in the Tour de France (maillot jaune or yellow jersey) and the Giro d'Italia (maglia rosa or pink jersey).
-The colour of the leader's jersey of the Vuelta a España has changed several times since the original tour.
-The organizers who revived the Vuelta following its multiple suspensions since 1936 usually changed the color of the jersey.
-The leader's jersey began as orange in 1935, became white in 1941, then back to orange in 1942.
-It was white with a horizontal red stripe from 1945 to 1950.
-In 1955, when El Correo resurrected the Vuelta, yellow became the colour of the leader's jersey, the same color as in the Tour de France.
-Except for the 1977 Vuelta, when the jersey was orange, a yellow jersey was worn until 1998, when the color was deepened to a gold hue.
-However, for the 2010 edition, the colour of the leader's jersey was changed to red.
+The overall leader at present wears a red jersey— the Spanish counterpart to the yellow jersey of the Tour de France.
+Other jerseys honor the best climber (King of the Mountains, awarded a blue-on-white polka dot jersey) and leader of the points competition (for many years awarded a blue with yellow fish jersey sponsored by Spain's fishing and marine industry, but more recently given a green jersey).

 Since the 1950 Vuelta, the leaders of the other race classifications have been permitted to wear identifying jerseys (previously, there was an official mountain classification, but no identifying jersey).
 For a long time, a blue jersey identified the leader of the points classification, green the leader of the mountain classification, and white the leader of the combination classification (until it ended in 2018).
 Recently, these other classifications have used jerseys more like those used at the Tour de France, with the points leader using a green jersey, the King of the Mountains using a polka dot jersey (albeit blue-on-white rather than red-on-white as at the Tour) and the best young rider a white jersey.

+Usually, other cycling jerseys are awarded, such as for points leaders in the "Metas Volantes" (intermediate sprints) and for the combination category (a point system that honors the best rider with the combined total points in the best overall, points and mountains classifications).